CopKH/test_login/README.md

 - fetch products data with https://dummyjson.com/docs/products
 - fetch profile data with  respone to login api
 - and instance setting such as  hide email, enable notifications

+new feature 1.1
+- take paicture , edit and save in gallery (only Android)